 3. Luang Prabang Night Market

-Laos, on a whole, is probably the most laid back, quiet, and relaxing country in all of Southeast Asia.
+Laos, on the whole, is probably the most laid back, quiet, and relaxing country in all of Southeast Asia.

 With a much smaller population than neighboring countries like Vietnam and Thailand, Laos remains less affected by industrialization and generally more rural.